 - Private landlords must ensure their rental properties comply with the Healthy Homes Standards within 90 days of any new, or renewed, tenancy.

 - All boarding houses (except Housing New Zealand and Community Housing Provider boarding house tenancies) must comply with the Healthy Homes Standards.

 - All Housing New Zealand houses and registered Community Housing Provider houses must comply with the Healthy Homes Standards.

 - All rental homes must comply with the Healthy Homes Standards.

 Why Are The Healthy Homes Insulation Requirements So Important?

 Nearly 600,000 households rent in New Zealand.
 Furthermore, New Zealand based research tells us that our rental stock is poorer quality than owner occupied homes.
 The research shows a link between cold, damp and mouldy homes and negative health outcomes, particularly asthma and cardiovascular conditions.
 By improving the quality of rental homes therefore, New Zealanders who rent will experience improved health, lower medical costs and fewer hospitalisations.
 Warmer, drier homes are also less likely to have issues with mould or mildew damage, better protecting a landlord’s investment.

 For more information on the new insulation requirements and other standards:

-If you have a question relating to the healthy homes standards that you cannot find an answer to in the common questions and answers document, you can email the Ministry of Housing and Urban Development at email@example.com.
+If you still have a question relating to the healthy homes standards, you can email the Ministry of Housing and Urban Development at email@example.com.
 Tenancy Services can provide clarification around tenancy rules and laws.
 You can email them at firstname.lastname@example.org or call them during office hours on 0800 836 262.
 If you are unsure whether or not your property aligns with the insulation standards, contact us and we will send one of our experts to visit your property free of charge.
-This service is currently available to properties in Auckland, Rotorua, Tauranga and Hamilton.
+This service is currently available to properties in the Bay of Plenty and Waikato.